Chris Russo: Mad Dog Unleashed

-On August 19, 2008, Russo signed a five-year contract with Sirius XM Radio to headline a new sports talk channel called Mad Dog Radio on both Sirius and XM satellite radio.
+On August 19, 2008, Russo signed a five-year contract with SiriusXM Radio to headline a new sports talk channel called Mad Dog Radio on both Sirius and XM satellite radio.
 Russo hosts the channel's anchor program, Mad Dog Unleashed, live from Sirius's New York studios every weekday afternoon.
 Russo brought aboard long-time WINS anchor Steve Torre as the new program director of "Mad Dog Radio" and hired Bill Zimmerman (known on the air as "Billy Z") as the executive producer of his show.
 The show began airing daily on Sirius Channel 123 and XM Channel 144 on September 15, 2008.
 The show now airs on Sirius and XM Channel 82.

 Russo said there was nothing WFAN could have done to keep him, after Sirius XM provided him his own channel, hosting American sports talk personalities.
 Russo's 5-year deal was worth approximately $3 million per year and Russo operates the channel himself, and hires the on-air staff.

 On July 9, 2009, Russo reacted to his station being ranked outside the Top 100 stations on satellite radio by berating his entire staff, which included bringing on nighttime host Andy Gresh for an in-person dress-down.
 Russo concluded by firing his program director, Steve Torre.
 Torre was later re-hired and it is unknown if the incident was legitimate or a radio skit.
 On August 28, 2013, Russo announced that he had been signed by Sirius XM for three more years, commencing in September 2013.

 Following Game 5 of the 2023 National League Championship Series with the Philadelphia Phillies leading the series 3–2, Russo predicted a Phillies' win on Mad Dog Radio and said that he would retire if the Arizona Diamondbacks won two consecutive games at Citizens Bank Park in Philadelphia to advance to the World Series.
 Diamondbacks manager Torey Lovullo, who said he is a friend of Russo, said that he "would love to see him quit" if the Diamondbacks won.
 Russo's promise reportedly caused a surge in support for the Diamondbacks among social media users.
 The day after the Diamondbacks defeated the Phillies in Game 7 to advance to the World Series, Russo appeared on The Howard Stern Show and reneged on his retirement vow, instead agreeing to walk around New York City wearing a Diamondbacks-themed bikini and a self-deprecating sign at the suggestion of Stern.

 High Heat

-Russo's Sirius XM deal also included daily hosting of an MLB Network TV show, High Heat, which began on March 31, 2014 and simulcasts on the MLB Network Radio channel of Sirius XM.
+Russo's Sirius XM deal also included daily hosting of an MLB Network TV show, High Heat, which began on March 31, 2014 and simulcasts on the MLB Network Radio channel of SiriusXM.
 He signed a new three-year contract, in September 2016.
 Russo renewed his contract for four more years, in April 2019.
 On February 15, 2021, Russo announced that the show's producer Bruce Schein, who appeared daily on-air, had been let go by MLB Network.
 After the 2024 MLB season, the show was cancelled by the network.